MeghaReDi/Weather/README.md

-# current weather information in python using API
+# current weather information in python using API?

 ##How to get API KEY in https://openweathermap.org